bao-project/bao-docs/source/bao_hyp/config.rst

 The integration of the appropriate macro, tailored to your specific use case, is crucial for ensuring consistency and reliability in your VM setup.
-This macro should encompass essential parameters such as img_name, base_addr, load_addr, and size.
+This macro should encompass essential parameters such as ``img_name``, ``base_addr``, ``load_addr``, and size.
 For instance:

 - ``IMAGE_BUILTIN``: Simplifies system configuration by leveraging Bao's default knowledge of the image location.
 No separate configuration or loading of guest images through a bootloader is required, and adjustments to the size of guest images are unnecessary.

 - ``IMAGE_LOADED``: Highly recommended, especially for MPU systems, where manual allocation of space for the guest image can be challenging if embedded in Bao's binary.
-Without utilizing LOADED, Bao may need to copy the image, potentially resulting in space wastage
+Without utilizing LOADED, Bao may need to copy the image, potentially resulting in space wastage.

 Moreover, if the ``separately_loaded`` parameter is configured as false, the hypervisor interprets this setting as the offset of the built-in guest image within its own image, denoted as